E. Pauline Johnson: Literary career

-In 1883 Johnson published her first full-length poem, "My Little Jean", in the New York Gems of Poetry.
+In 1883 Johnson published her first full-length poem, "My Little Jean", in the New York magazine Gems of Poetry.
 She began to increase the pace of her writing and publishing afterwards.

 In 1885, poet Charles G. D. Roberts published Johnson's "A Cry from an Indian Wife" in The Week, Goldwin Smith's Toronto magazine.
 She based it on events of the battle of Cut Knife Creek during the Riel Rebellion.
 Roberts and Johnson became lifelong friends.
 Johnson promoted her identity as a Mohawk, but as an adult spent little time with people of that culture.
 In 1885, Johnson travelled to Buffalo, New York, to attend a ceremony honouring the Haudenosaunee leader Sagoyewatha, also known as Red Jacket.
 She wrote a poem expressing admiration for him and a plea for reconciliation between British and Native peoples.

 In 1886, Johnson was commissioned to write a poem to mark the unveiling in Brantford of a statue honouring Joseph Brant, the important Mohawk leader who was allied with the British during and after the American Revolutionary War.
 Her "Ode to Brant" was read at a 13 October ceremony before "the largest crowd the little city had ever seen".
 It called for brotherhood between Native and white Canadians under British imperial authority.
 The poem sparked a long article in the Toronto Globe, and increased interest in Johnson's poetry and heritage.
 The Brantford businessman William Foster Cockshutt read the poem at the ceremony, as Johnson was reportedly too shy.

 During the 1880s, Johnson built her reputation as a Canadian writer, regularly publishing in periodicals such as Globe, The Week, and Saturday Night.
 In the late 1880s and early 1890s, she published nearly every month, mostly in Saturday Night.
 Johnson is considered among a group of Canadian authors who were contributing to a distinct national literature.
 The inclusion of two of her poems in W. D. Lighthall's anthology, Songs of the Great Dominion (1889), signalled her recognition.
 Theodore Watts-Dunton noted her for praise in his review of the book; he quoted her entire poem "In the Shadows" and called her "the most interesting poetess now living".
 In her early works, Johnson wrote mostly about Canadian life, landscapes, and love in a post-Romantic mode, reflective of literary interests shared with her mother, rather than her Mohawk heritage.